 H. Councill State Community College does not have a policy regarding vaccinations; however, the College is concerned about the health and well-being of all members of the College community.
 In this regard, Trenholm State encourages all students and employees to remain current on vaccinations as suggested by appropriate health authorities.
 The College has also initiated measures to inform students and employees of tips for preventing the spread of flu and other airborne diseases.
 Health programs may require proof of vaccinations in order to attend clinical rotations.

 Voter Registration Information

 Trenholm State Community College makes every effort to educate students regarding the importance of exercising their right to vote.
 The College is required to distribute voter registration forms to students for federal elections and state elections for governor.
 In an effort to distribute voter registration forms to students, the College through the Student Government Association (SGA) conducts periodic voter registration drives and makes forms available on the Trenholm campus and Patterson site.
-Voter registration forms are also available in the Office of Student Services, Counseling office, and the College libraries.
-Students interested in obtaining voter registration forms may contact the Office of Student Services at 334-420-4316.
+Voter registration forms are also available in the Office of Student Affairs, Counseling office, and the College libraries.
+Students interested in obtaining voter registration forms may contact the Office of Student Affairs at 334-420-4316.